 Invoice Ninja offers most of the features expected from an invoicing solution and even adds some unique touches to the mix.
 Here’s a list of some of Invoice Ninja’s most essential features.

 If you have clients struggling to pay their overdue invoices, you can use the Invoice Ninja partial payment feature to invoice them for advanced deposits.
 After a client makes a deposit, the invoice is updated automatically to reflect the partial payment and show the outstanding amount.
-This feature is helpful for contractors where long projects are invoiced multiple times throughout the project until a final invoice is issued.
+This feature is helpful for contractors since long projects are invoiced multiple times throughout the project until the final invoice is issued.
 Invoice Ninja’s partial payment feature is available for free users.

-Multicurrency and Multilingual
+Multicurrency and Multilingual Support

 Invoice Ninja supports approximately 50 currencies and 20 different languages.
 It enables you to customize a host of settings based on your language, primary currency, and your location.
 You can also modify time zone data, time and date formatting, and more.

 You can even convert your expenses into invoices easily.
 First, create a new expense from the Expense List page by completing the various fields and checkboxes, such as vendor, date, category, currency, amount, and client.
-The expense item you create will show up as an entry on the Expense List page, and the notes become your item description once the expense item is added to a client invoice:
+The expense item you create will show up as an entry on the Expense List page, and the notes become your item description once the expense item is added to a client invoice.